Sian Williams

-Sian Mary Williams (/cy/; born 28 November 1964) is a Welsh journalist, current affairs presenter, and counselling psychologist.
+Sian Mary Williams (/cy/; born 28 November 1964) is a British journalist, current affairs presenter, and counselling psychologist.

 From 2001 until 2012, Williams regularly presented weekday editions of BBC Breakfast as well as all main news bulletins on BBC One.
 She presented two series of BBC One's discussion programme Sunday Morning Live from 2014 until 2015.

 From January 2016 until March 2022, she was the main presenter of 5 News at 5.
 In March 2022 ITN announced Williams was to leave her daily presenting role.
 Williams said in the announcement she planned to continue with some broadcasting projects, but also devote more time to "delivering psychological support".

 Early life

 Williams was born in Paddington, London, to Welsh parents and was brought up in Eastbourne, East Sussex.
 Her mother, Katherine Rees, was from Llanelli and had moved to London training to be a nurse at St Mary's Hospital, where Williams was born.
 Williams' father was from Swansea, and his family had been farmers in Glamorgan.
 He was a journalist, working first in print and later in radio.
 Williams has two younger twin brothers.

 She gained a BA degree in English and history from Oxford Polytechnic (now Oxford Brookes University), and studied critical journalistic writing at the University of Rhode Island.
 In 2012, Williams began training in psychology, gaining an MSc degree from the University of Westminster, and was awarded a doctorate in Counselling Psychology in 2021 from City, University of London after working in the National Health Service and elsewhere.